You probably noticed it’s getting more challenging to get attention online, so this guide will lay out plastic surgery marketing: what’s working now.

-Oftentimes, they will bypass google altogether and search, instead, on their favorite social media platforms.
+Oftentimes, they bypass google altogether and search, instead, on their favorite social media platforms.

-They have a tendency to trust their friends online more than big internet companies.
+They trust their friends online more than big internet companies.
 And it’s very much a popularity contest for them.
 If everyone is following, liking and sharing you, so are they.